 - Stacked Indexes - When a visitor opens a link for a sub-page from search results, it takes them to a URL only for that sub-page instead of the full Index landing page.

 - Sub-pages with special formatting - Some templates' sub-pages include URL hashtags and special formatting.
 Search engines don't index these hashtag URLs, so visitors opening the pages from search results won't see the special formatting.

 When sharing Index Pages on social media, you can:

 - Share a hotlink to a part of an Index Page

 - Share the standalone page (direct URL) for an Index's sub-page

-For any of these options, ensure you use the URL that appears when you're logged out, or in incognito mode.
+For any of these options, use the URL that appears when you're logged out or in incognito mode.
 The URL that displays when you're logged in, which includes /config, doesn't work for sharing.
 To learn more, visit Sharing URLs from your site.

 Share the whole Index